-Healthy Snacks: Colocasia Leaf (Taro Leaf) Spicy Rolls Recipe
+Healthy Snacks: Colocasia Leaf (Taro Leaf) Spicy Rolls or Patrode Recipe

 Colocasia (taro) leaves are not to be eaten raw.
 They are itchy when they are raw.
 They should be eaten only after cooking.

 Note: The dishes made from these leaves should be spicier.
 Hence make use of red chili, tamarind, and salt in good proportion.

 This dish is very delicious and healthy.
 Hence, people from all parts of the world make and eat it regularly.
 Though the procedure seems to be long, it is worth cooking them in a large quantity.
 You can easily store them for future use.
 The method of storing is also mentioned in this article.

 Taro leaves are abundant in India and in many other countries.
 There are many varieties of the leaves, but the basic features are same.
 They differ in shape, size, color, thickness, and the thickness of the veins on it.
 To get the best out of these leaves, you should use them when they are young and tender.
 Once they are mature and old, there is every possibility that they may induce itching on the hand, tongue, throat, or wherever you have touched them raw or cooked.